 How to add a point value

-1. While in "Design" mode, enter a Step and select "Settings" (gear icon) in the upper right corner.
+1. While in "Design" mode, hover over any step or enter the Step and select "Settings" (the gear icon).

 Notes for use